 Fortis College is an Equal Opportunity Educational institution and does not discriminate in the recruitment and admission of students with respect to race, color, creed, sex, age, handicap, disability, national origin, or any other legally protected characteristics.
 Applicants, prospective, or current students with disabilities who require academic adjustments and/or auxiliary aids in connection with the admissions process, the admissions test and/or their program of study, should contact the Campus President.
 The Campus President, in accordance with the Applicants and Students with Disabilities Policy, will work with the applicant and/or prospective student to collect the required documentation and request forms and identify reasonable accommodations and necessary to enable him or her to fully participate in the admissions and educational processes.
-Questions about this process may be directed to the Chief Transformation Officer at Education Affiliates, Inc. at vpaa@edaff.com.
+Questions about this process may be directed to the Vice President of Academic Affairs at Education Affiliates, Inc. at [vpaa@edaff.com](mailto:vpaa@edaff.com).

-If a student wishes to file a complaint regarding any disability discrimination, the student should notify the Chief Transformation Officer at Education Affiliates, Inc via email at vpaa@edaff.com.
+If a student wishes to file a complaint regarding any disability discrimination, the student should notify the Vice President of Academic Affairs at Education Affiliates, Inc via email at [vpaa@edaff.com](mailto:vpaa@edaff.com).
 A student is not required to make an informal resolution attempt.
 A hearing will be scheduled within five business days of the notification.
 However, at the discretion of the Institution, the complaint process may be delayed or extended for good cause.
 Good cause includes, but is not limited to, the unavailability of witnesses or the need for language assistance.
 At the hearing, the student has the right to present additional relevant evidence and bring witnesses, if desired, to support his or her position.